What is canine rehabilitation?

 What is manual therapy?

-Orthopaedic physiotherapy or manual therapy is physiotherapy in which a physiotherapist uses their hands to mobilize (specific technique to improve movement) the joints to reduce stiffness, relieve pain, increase movement and restore function.
-These techniques also include treating the soft tissue to improve length and strength.
-This includes a specific exercise program developed for your dog’s individual needs.
+Orthopaedic physiotherapy or manual therapy is physiotherapy in which a physiotherapist uses their hands to mobilize (specific technique to improve movement) the joints to reduce stiffness, relieve pain, increase movement, and restore function.
+These techniques can be used by our canine rehab therapist at CanineTech Rehab.
+Manual Therapy also includes treating the soft tissue to improve length and strength.
+A specific exercise program will be developed for your dog’s individual needs to compliment the manual therapy treatment.

 How do I know if my dog needs rehabilitation?